PascalCorpsman/mini_projects/GIT_gui/Readme.md

 This is plattform independand GIT gui that tries to look as close as possible to the Tortoise GIT toolchain.

-!
+## !
 Attention !
+* This is a work in Progress project

-As the aim is to "look" as close as possible, this does not mean, that the functionality is the same (or complete).
+* As the aim is to "look" as close as possible, this does not mean, that the functionality is the same (or complete).

 ### Whats the goal of this gui if it is not a fully working toolchain ?